Primary Endpoint

 *Race or ethnic group was reported by the patients.
 In some regions, reporting of race was not required.
 One patient reported being of multiple races.

-Other includes American Indian or Alaska Native, Black or African American, multiple, or both.
+Other includes American Indian or Alaska Native, Black, multiple, or both.

 Other histologic types included bronchoalveolar carcinoma, non–squamous cell non–small cell lung cancer, and non–small cell carcinoma.